Finite convergence of the Moment-SOS hierarchy under hidden convexity: Main result

-As the maximum degree (in $t$) of the entries of the integrand $(1-t)\nabla^2f(\z+t(\x-\z))$ is $2d_f-1$, the entire integral from \eqref{eq:integralTaylor} may be computed using a cubature formula for Lebesgue measure on $[0,1]$, supported on $s$ points $t_1,\ldots t_s\in [0,1]$, with weights $0<\bgamma$.
+and therefore, using Remark \ref{rem1} substituting $\z$ with $\phi(\x)\in\om$, one obtains the desired result \eqref{Jensen}. \\ We start by writing the second-order Taylor formula with integral remainder, which has previously been used in the SOS-convexity literature (see, for example, \cite{helton,Ahmadi2}), namely: As the maximum degree (in $t$) of the entries of the integrand $(1-t)\nabla^2f(\z+t(\x-\z))$ is $2d_f-1$, the entire integral from \eqref{eq:integralTaylor} may be computed using a cubature formula for Lebesgue measure on $[0,1]$, supported on $s$ points $t_1,\ldots t_s\in [0,1]$, with weights $\bgamma>{\bf0}$.
 The formula being exact for polynomials of degree $2d_f-1$, we obtain